-a review of the TMCH-it was lauded as a system that would be put to extensive use by rights holders, but that is far from the actual case. ceived benefit of this recommendation, what would the cost be to carry it out, and would the benefit exceed the cost?
+We agree with a review of the TMCH-it was lauded as a system that would be put to extensive use by rights holders, but that is far from the actual case.
+What is the perceived benefit of this recommendation, what would the cost be to carry it out, and would the benefit exceed the cost?